-The CIA is provided to the interns throughout the internship.
+The CIA aims to help the country produce competitive graduates.
+With this, the agency is very much dedicated to training interns to be the best.
+Hands-on experience and training is provided to the interns throughout the internship.
 Assessments are given during internships to hone in on the intern’s skills and knowledge.
 Students as young as 18 years old in college are eligible to apply for these CIA internships.

 So if you’re a student looking to work for arguably the world’s top intelligence agency, CIA internships are for you.
 Good luck!

 You may also be interested in these internships: